polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/smart-contracts/contracts-pallet.md

 remaining gas, it is returned to the user at the end of the transaction.

-The Contracts module determines the gas price, which is a conversion between the Substrate `Currency` and a single unit of gas.
+The Contracts module determines the gas price, which is a conversion between the Substrate **weight system** and a single unit of gas.
 Thus, to execute a transaction, a user must have a free balance of at least `gas price` \* `gas limit` which can be spent.

 ### Storage Rent